airqo-platform/AirQo-api/docs/NEXUS_AIR_QUALITY_API_GUIDE.md

   "locationColors": [{ "id": "<kampalaDeviceId>", "color": "#00AA00" }]
 }
 ```

+`device_ids`/`site_ids` can be included to change scope, but the chart can't end up with neither set.
+Two ways that's rejected:
+- Sending both as empty arrays in the same request.
+- Sending just one as an empty array when the *other* is already empty on the existing chart (e.g. clearing `device_ids` on a chart that only ever had `device_ids`, never `site_ids`) — this can't be caught from the request body alone, so it's checked against the saved chart and rejected the same way.

 #### Delete a chart
 `DELETE /api/v2/users/preferences/charts/:chartId` — no body, no `deviceId` in the URL.